-For the three months ended December 31, 2014, the Company recorded a provision for income taxes of \$573,000, reflecting an effective tax rate of 34.9%.
-The primary difference between the effective tax rate and the statutory tax rate is related to nondeductible meals and entertainment, expenses related to equity award compensation and favorable discrete items for the quarter.
+For the three months ended December 31, 2015, the Company recorded a provision for income taxes of \$526,000, reflecting an effective tax rate of 26.1%.
+The primary difference between the effective tax rate and the statutory tax rate is related to nondeductible meals and entertainment, expenses related to equity award compensation and favorable discrete items for the quarter from tax benefits related to stock-based compensation awards and research and development credits which were permanently extended in December 2015 by the federal government.

 Deferred taxes recognize the impact of temporary differences between the amounts of the assets and liabilities recorded for financial statement purposes and these amounts measured in accordance with tax laws.
-The Company's realization of net operating loss carry-forwards and other deferred tax temporary differences is contingent upon future taxable earnings.
+The Company's realization of deferred tax temporary differences is contingent upon future taxable earnings.
 The Company reviewed its deferred tax asset for expected utilization using a "more likely than not" criteria by assessing the available positive and negative factors surrounding its recoverability.

-As of December 31, 2015, we do not have any unrecognized tax benefits.
+As of December 31, 2016, we do not have any unrecognized tax benefits.
 It is the Company's practice to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.
 The Company does not expect any material changes in its unrecognized tax positions over the next 12 months.